 Read.
 Class time is wasted if no one has anything to say about the reading.
-Because of this, I have required specific "thought papers" to the assigned texts.
-I will know if you haven't done it; it will be obvious in your writing.
-I will also be giving pop quizzes.
+Because of this, I have required specific reactions to the assigned works.
+I will know if you haven't done it.
+If I feel people are not reading, I will give quizzes.
 On the schedule, the "Readings" section tells you what you should read in between that date and the next class.